 Understand service accounts

 User accounts and service accounts have different purposes in STACKIT.
-While both are used to authenticate and authorize actions, a user account is designed for a human user, while a service account is for system services and applications.
+While both are used to authenticate and authorise actions, a user account is designed for a human user, and a service account is for system services and applications.

 Key characteristics and functions of service accounts

-Section titled “Key characteristics and functions of service accounts”A service account lets you grant specific permissions to a service or application without exposing your personal credentials.
-This makes your automated workflows more secure and easier to manage.
-You can create a service account and give it roles and permissions within a STACKIT project through the STACKIT Portal.
+Section titled “Key characteristics and functions of service accounts”A service account lets you grant specific permissions to a service or application without exposing personal credentials.
+This makes automated workflows more secure and easier to manage.
+You can create a service account and assign roles and permissions within a STACKIT project in the STACKIT Portal.

 - Non-human identity: A service account is not associated with a person.

-- Automation: They are ideal for automating routine tasks, managing resources, and integrating with different APIs.
+- Automation: Ideal for automating routine tasks, managing resources, and integrating with different APIs.

-- Authentication: A service account provides a unique identity for an application to be authenticated.
+- Authentication: Provides a unique identity for an application to be authenticated.

-- Authorization: Access controls and permissions can be set for a service account to ensure only authorized applications can access specific resources.
+- Authorisation: Configure access controls and permissions so only authorised applications can access specific resources.

-- Security: Using service accounts for automated tasks enhances security by preventing the use of personal user accounts, which may have a lower level of security.
+- Security: Using service accounts for automated tasks enhances security by avoiding personal user accounts, which may be less secure.

-- Role-Based Access Control (RBAC): Like user accounts, service accounts have no access to resources by default.
-Permissions are granted by assigning roles to the service account for specific resources.
+- Role-based access control (RBAC): Like user accounts, service accounts have no access to resources by default.
+Grant permissions by assigning roles to the service account for specific resources.

 Service account keys

-Section titled “Service account keys”A service account key is a credential you use to authenticate with STACKIT using the Key flow.
-When you create a key for your service account in the STACKIT Portal, the system can either generate an RSA key pair for you or you can provide your own.
+Section titled “Service account keys”Alternatively, a service account key is a credential you use to authenticate with STACKIT using the key flow.
+When you create a key for your service account in the STACKIT Portal, the system can generate an RSA key pair for you, or you can provide your own.

 Service account roles and permissions matrix